 Japan-U.S. Summit Meeting (Summary)

-Prime Minister Shinzo Abe, who was visiting Germany to attend the G8 Summit in Heiligendamm, held a summit meeting with President George Bush for approximately 50 minutes on June 6.
+Prime Minister Shinzo Abe, who was visiting Sydney, Australia, to attend the Asia-Pacific Economic Cooperation (APEC) Summit, held a meeting with President George Bush for approximately 35 minutes on September 8.

-Also present at the meeting were Deputy Chief Cabinet Secretary Shimomura, Deputy Foreign Minister Yabunaka, and Deputy Foreign Minister Kono from the Japan side, and Chief of Staff Bolten, National Security Advisor Hadley, and Deputy Secretary of State Negroponte from the U.S. side.
+Also present were Deputy Chief Cabinet Secretary Ohno, Japanese Ambassador to the United States Kato, Deputy Foreign Minister Yabunaka, and others from the Japan side; and Secretary of State Rice, United States Trade Representatives (USTR) Schwab, Deputy National Security Advisor Jeffrey, and others from the U.S. side.

 3. North Korea